 The axion is a hypothetical elementary particle originally postulated to solve the strong CP problem.
-The axion is also an extremely attractive dark matter candidate - It is very weakly interacting and very long lived.
+The axion is also an extremely attractive dark matter candidate.

-The axion would allow these two mysteries (strong CP + dark matter) to fit naturally into our understanding of the universe.
+The axion would allow these two mysteries to fit naturally into our understanding of the universe